Usable data abstractions for next-generation scientific workflows

 Human-centered biometric security

-We are studying security technology from a human-centered perspective.
+We study security technology from a human-centered perspective.
 Our work includes usability evaluation of emerging security technologies, studies of people’s day-to-day password-related practices, and evaluation to determine the key interface design factors affecting user acceptance of biometric security systems.

 Dr. Aragon and her colleagues are developing and evaluating a dynamical systems theory of collaborative creativity based on distributed affect and interfaces that facilitate socio-emotional communication.